-Not being able to get online can be the most frustrating thing to deal with, more so when most of our activities have been transposed to the virtual world.
-Under the circumstances, the last thing we would ever like to experience is wlansvc stopping on its own.
+Not being able to get online can be the most frustrating thing to deal with, especially since most of our activities have been transposed to the virtual world.

-That said, the issue, no matter how vexing it might sound, can well be overcome with some dexterity, patience and of course, a few tweaks to the software settings on your device.
+That being said, the issue, no matter how vexing it might sound, can well be fixed with a few tweaks to the software settings on your device.

 1. Quick fixes